moj-analytical-services/intro_to_github_training/README.md

 The main training presentation is in the Word document Intro to Git and Github.docx.
 The session also uses the PowerPoint presentation GitGitHub slides.pptx.

-Training sessions are run several times a year by the Data and Analysis R and SQL Training Group.
+Training sessions are run several times a year by the MoJ Analytical Platform tools training group.
 You can find a recording of a recent session in the [R/SQL/Git Training Video Library](https://justiceuk.sharepoint.com/:u:/r/sites/RTrainingGroup/SitePages/video_collections.aspx?csf=1&web=1&share=EQmizR4ln25Hotr46oEK5_EB4dVwlRXdiOF0Xkyc1Mv9TA&e=wyNbpW)

 ## Feedback